Is There Aid for Me?

-Many scholarships don’t have any age restrictions and are open to students of any age.
-Other scholarships – like Indiana’s Adult Student Grant – are specifically designed for working adults.
+Many scholarships don’t have any age restrictions and are open to any student.
+Some scholarships – Indiana’s Adult Student Grant and Workforce Ready Grant – are specifically designed for working adults.
+The State of Indiana recognizes that adult learners have different needs and usually are already working, so more resources are there to make sure they can succeed.
 To learn more tips for searching and applying for scholarships, check out our scholarships page.

 $5,250 Exclusion from Income

-Your employer may provide you with up to $5,250 (tax-free) in employer education assistance benefits for undergraduate or graduate courses each year.
+Your employer can provide you with up to $5,250 (tax-free) in employer education assistance benefits for undergraduate or graduate courses each year.
 This money can be used for tuition, fees, books and supplies.
 It is a combined limit, so even if you work for several employers, the maximum amount you can receive per year is $5,250.
+Ask your employer about their reimbursement program.

 Tuition Waivers and Reductions